-St Mary’s provides 24 hour access to medical care for all of our boarders.
+St Mary’s provides 24-hour access to medical care for all of our boarders.

-The medical centre is located within the boarding house, with day nurses on duty during the week and on call at the weekend.
+The health centre is located within the boarding house, with day nurses on duty during the week and on call at the weekend.
 A night supervisor with medical training is on duty overnight from 10.00pm to 6.00am.

 A doctor visits the boarding house each week, and a courier is also available to take girls to various appointments off campus.